Error: "Invalid image or unsupported image format"

 - Wrong WordPress settings.
 Please check if the URL of your site is correctly set in Settings > General.

-- There are sometimes when the error sounds like this "Could not download file (200 OK)".
-This happens when instead of an image, the website returns an HTML file with HTTP code 200 (which means "everything OK").
-Basically the file was downloaded correctly (200 OK) but it isn't actually an image.
-In our experience usually this happens when there are some firewall restrictions in Cloudflare.
+- Sometimes the images are not actually images.
+If that's the case, the website returns an HTML file with HTTP code 200 (which means "everything OK") but ShortPixel will fail to optimize.
+If you are sure the file you are trying to optimize is an image, in our experience usually this happens when there are some firewall restrictions in Cloudflare.
 Here is a guide on how to debug.